 reactive power control mode;

-power factor control mode.
+power factor control mode, if applicable.

 An HVDC converter station shall be capable of operating in additional control modes specified by the relevant system operator in coordination with the relevant TSO.

 For the purposes of voltage control mode, each HVDC converter station shall be capable of contributing to voltage control at the connection point utilising its capabilities, while respecting Article 20 and Article 21, in accordance with the following control characteristics: